fatimaazfar/Generic_Web_Scraper/README.md

 - **Link**: The URL of the scraped page.
 - **Taxonomy**: Breadcrumb navigation of the page.
 - **H1 Title**: The main heading of the page.
+- Scrapes all the filters and their options applied to the links dynamically.

 Additional columns are dynamically generated based on the filters found on the page.